MBA Proficiencies Students must show proficiency in the following areas critical to success in the MBA:

 |MBA Integrative Course|

-(*Restricted to Students graduating within two semesters)
+(*Restricted to Students in their last two semesters)

 |Total Credit Hours||48-51|